Posts

 Image

 WEATHER CONDITIONS As expected, our weather has taken a turn over the last week.
 Thank you for sending your children prepared for the conditions.
 Jackets, boots, indoor shoes and umbrellas are going to be essential equipment for the next few months as students go outside for each recess and lunch session.
-LONG DIVISION REVIEW This week students were engaged with long division.
-We have been reviewing the concept of dividing things evenly and with remainders.
+LONG DIVISION REVIEW We have been reviewing the concept of dividing things evenly and with remainders.
 There has been time for independent practice and sharing with partners.
-This work will continue next week as we try to get all students more comfortable with the concepts and step associated with long division.
-NOVEL STUDIES DUE MONDAY Students have been working on a novel study over the last month based on new book of their choosing.
-They are providing an overview of the story elements (plot, setting, conflict, climax/conclusion, characters) along with a review for their book.
-Please check i...
+This work will continue throughout the year as we try to get all students more comfortable with the concepts and step associated with long division.
+Students are now focussed on identifying decimal numbers, comparing them and identifying the connection with fractions.
+ANIMAL RESEARCH REPORT Students have finished their preliminary research for the science project and we plan to begin work on final drafts next week.
+This may be homework for some students depending on progress. ...

 Image